Hexahedron

 stimulate

 it.
-Hexahedron is, in fact, far closer to the great
+Hexahedron is, in concept and potential, is far closer to the great

 cities of the past and far more capable of accomplishing